Writing

 · Horizontal joins to letters with ascenders

-Handwriting is assessed throughout the year using our bespoke handwriting ladder.
+Handwriting is promoted and assessed throughout the year using our bespoke handwriting ladder (below).
 This is to make the children aware of their next steps to become proficient in their handwriting.